Joystream/community-repo/working-groups/storage-group/NodeSteup/query-node/README.md

 # If you already clone the repo just skip the cloning command
 $ git clone https://github.com/Joystream/joystream.git
 $ cd joystream
-$ ./setup.sh
-# this requires you to start a new session. if you are using a vps:
-$ exit
-#
-# Login back again
-$ cd joystream
-$ ./build-packages.sh
 ```
 The last command will take a while...